 Connects the call to the selected queue.
-If the call has not yet been answered, the queue music on hold will not get played back.
+If the call has not yet been answered, the queue music on hold will not get played back, unless the telco allows it.
 This block is editable inline.
 See section 5.2 on page 40 for queues configuration.